dipson88/treeselectjs/README.md

 **open** | (value) => void (undefined) | Returns selected values, action is triggered on opening the list.
 **close** | (value) => void (undefined) | Returns selected values, action is triggered on closing the list.
 **name-change** | (name) => void (undefined) | Returns selected name inside the input, action is triggered on on change the list.
+**search**  | (value) => void (undefined) | Returns entered search value, action is triggered on change search value during the typing.
+You can try create something like autocomplete with help of this emit.

 #### Additional props
 Name  | Type (default) | Description